syncfusion-content/wpf-docs/wpf/SfDiagram/Annotation/Interaction/Rotating.md

 # How to Rotate the Annotation

-Rotation process can be applied over annotation and rotation can be controlled by Annotation and it's Parent (Node/Connector).
+Rotation process can be applied over annotation and rotation can be controlled by annotation and its parent node or connector.
-To explore about Annotation Constraints, please refer to the [Annotation Constraints](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.AnnotationConstraints.html).
+To learn about annotation constraints, refer to the [Annotation Constraints](https://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfDiagram.WPF~Syncfusion.UI.Xaml.Diagram.AnnotationConstraints.html).

-## Rotating the Annotation
+## Rotating the annotation

-Rotation of annotation can be enabled by using `Constraints` property `AnnotationEditorViewModel` class and setting its value as `AnnotationConstraints.Rotatable`
+Rotation of annotation can be enabled by using the `Constraints` property `AnnotationEditorViewModel` class and setting its value as `AnnotationConstraints.Rotatable`

 {% tabs %}
 {% highlight xaml %}